Mixed-state long-range order and criticality from measurement and feedback: Mixed-state long-range order by measuring SPT phases

-The above duality mapping provides a powerful tool to characterize the structure of the output mixed state; one can perturb the fixed-point SPT Hamiltonian by adding any symmetry-preserving local terms and derive the parent Hamiltonian of the purification of the output mixed state $\rho_B$.
-As an application, we consider the ground state of the following Hamiltonian as an input:
+The above duality mapping provides a powerful tool to characterize the structure of the output mixed state; As an application, we consider the ground state of the following Hamiltonian as an input:

 The phase diagram of $H_0$ can be completely determined.
 To see this, by conjugating a product of controlled-Z gate: $U_{\text{CZ}}=\prod CZ_{(a,i), (b,i) }CZ_{(b,i), (a,i+1) }$, one obtains

 i.e. two decoupled Ising chains on two sublattices, where $\abs{g}<1$ and $\abs{g}>1$ correspond to trivial phase and spontaneous symmetry breaking (SSB) phase with GHZ $\mathbb{Z}_2$ orders on $A$ sublattice and $B$ sublattice.
 This implies the ground state of $H_0$ belongs to SPT and SSB phase with GHZ order for $\abs{g}<1$ and $\abs{g}>1$, respectively.